20 Most Popular Data Science Interview Questions

 It should come as no surprise that in the new era of Big Data and machine learning, data scientists are becoming rock stars.
 Companies that are able to leverage massive amounts of data to improve the way they serve customers, build products and run their operations will be positioned to thrive in this economy.

 If you’re moving down the path to be a data scientist, you need to be prepared to impress prospective employers with your knowledge.
-In addition to explaining why data science is so important (and why you find it so fascinating), you’ll need to be technically proficient with big data concepts, frameworks and applications.
+In addition to explaining why data science is so important, you’ll need to show that you're technically proficient with Big Data concepts, frameworks, and applications.

 1. What are feature vectors?

 A feature vector is an n-dimensional vector of numerical features that represent some object.
 In machine learning, feature vectors are used to represent numeric or symbolic characteristics, called features, of an object in a mathematical, easily analyzable way.

 2. Explain the steps in making a decision tree.

 - Take the entire data set as input.

 - Look for a split that maximizes the separation of the classes.
 A split is any test that divides the data into two sets.

 - Apply the split to the input data (divide step).

 - Re-apply steps 1 to 2 to the divided data.